vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab5-QnA/01-Introduction.md

 # Lab 5: Introduction

-In this lab you will use the Microsoft QnA Maker application to create a knowledgebase, publish it and then consumer it in your bot.
+In this lab you will use the Microsoft QnA Maker application to create a knowledgebase, publish it and then consume it in your bot.

 ## QnA Maker Setup